Skip to main content

 note

-Starting with LSAM version 21.1, the output of the DSPDYNVAR command is regulated by the LSAM Utility Configuration at LSAM menu 3, option 7.
+Starting with LSAM version 21.1, the output of the DSPDYNVAR command was regulated by the LSAM Utility Configuration at LSAM menu 3, option 7.
 The output can be either "FULLSCREEN" or "LINE24MSG".
 The method used to capture a Dynamic Variable value from the DSPDYNVAR command would have to be adapted to manage either a full screen display or a message line.
 Accordingly, this method of retrieving a Dynamic Variable value may have limited practical application.
 But it is presented because it has actually been useful at some OpCon user sites.

 Database Queries or an SQL Statement